Armour of God II: Operation Condor: Versions

 The film was originally released in Hong Kong in 1991 with a Cantonese soundtrack and a running time of approximately 106 minutes.
 An uncut export version of the film was released in the United Kingdom by Entertainment in Video.
 The VHS was released in 1993, and the DVD in 2001.

-In 1991, Dimension Films acquired the U.S. rights, but did not release the film theatrically until 1997 under the title Operation Condor, with a newly commissioned English dub/score and 15 minutes deleted from the final cut.
-This version was released on DVD in 1999.
+In 1992, Dimension Films acquired the U.S. rights.
+The company did not release the film theatrically until 1997 under the title Operation Condor; this version has a newly commissioned English dub/score and 15 minutes deleted from the final cut.
+This version was released on LaserDisc and DVD in 1999.

 In 2004, Intercontinental Video Limited released an uncut version in Hong Kong.
 The DVD is anamorphic and includes the Cantonese-language soundtrack with English subtitles.

 In 2020, 88 Films Ltd released the original Hong Kong version and the previously unreleased extended 117 minute version on Blu-ray in the UK.